 Good Images Are Critical.

 Images that accurately represent the character and use of your project are instrumental in the jury’s decision-making process.
 Be sure that your images include people using the space and give the jury a sense of the project in relation to its surroundings.
 Provide a contact sheet with captions for each image for reference purposes, and please include photographer credits.
 All images must be high resolution (ideally at a minimum of 300 dpi at 8″ x 11″) as they may be used for future ULI publications and other communications channels.
 All images should be in electronic format (JPEG or TIFF).

 Focus on the Project Description.

 The project description should be direct and succinct.
-Focus on what sets your project apart from others, and most importantly, detail the impact—economic, social, and environmental—the space has had on its surrounding area.
+Focus on what sets your project apart from others, and most importantly, describe the impact—economic, social, and environmental—the space has had on its surrounding area.
 Be sure to provide project metrics wherever possible, as concrete numbers help the jury make their decision.
 Also include relevant literature on your project—newspaper and magazine articles, blog posts, etc.—that will offer an objective perspective of your project.

 Pick One Person to Serve as the Primary Contact.

 Decide who will spend focused attention on completing the submittal and include the contact’s name, title, telephone number, and e-mail address.
 You may wish to use the team members who developed the project to help draft responses to the application.
 However, the application will be most effective if one person coordinates and processes all information.
 If your project is selected as a finalist, this person will be ULI’s main point of contact for the site visit and award ceremony.

 Keep It Simple.

 It may be tempting to create a custom application package, but no jury member will see it.
 Each submission—application, attached literature, and project images—are presented to the jury in an identical manner to ensure objectivity.
 All extraneous material and packaging will disregarded.
 Keep the focus on presenting the project information and images in a clear, concise manner.